ethagnawl/gitlab-interview-application/README.md

 - Use Thor (or similar) to support command line options for number of requests, request buffer, log levels, help text, etc.

-- Use awesome_print (or similar) to add structure and style to output.
+- Use awesome_print (or similar) to add structure and style to output

+- Logs should use structured logging so they can be easily parsed/integrated with other tools.
+Also, perhaps each URL should have its own log?

-- Logs should be toggleable and moved outside the repository and into an appropriate directory on the host system
+- Logs should be toggleable and moved outside the repository and into an appropriate directory on the host system.
+Also, consider supporting XDG.

 ## Installation